SupeRuier/awesome-active-learning/contents/practical_considerations.md

 # The consideration of the workflow

-## Low budget selection / initial pool selection:
+## Low budget selection / initial pool selection

 When the budget is very small, the conventional strategies usually perform bad.